MinaProtocol/mina/rfcs/taskforce/0001-buildkiteci.md

 3. Move over a very high impact job — build-artifacts-medium-curves + all dependencies.
 Parallelize the crap out of it and set us up to reuse artifacts for other jobs.
 4. Put in the new integration tests (blocked on implementing the new integration tests)

-=== This is the point at which we can stop for task force (and would need further fleshing out) ===
+=== This is the point at which we can stop for task force (or maybe we'll want 5) ===

+5. Split unit tests into more granular parallel jobs

-5. Use pre-emptible instances
+6. Use pre-emptible instances

-6. Auto-scaling
+7. Auto-scaling

-7. Move the rest of the work over other than mac builds
+8. Move the rest of the work over other than mac builds

-8. Paying some mac data center to host mac pros for us and switching to Buildkite for those too and spinning down Circle completely
+9. Handling mac builds ourselves either with an in-house mac machine or with mac in a data center

 ## Explicitly NOT in scope for this project

 - Autoscaling
 - Granular test execution beyond Project level granularity
-- Retooling *how* builds work
+- Retooling _how_ builds work
   - Incremental builds
   - Retooling of docker toolchain
   - Changing the manner in which builds and tests are executed (ie touching how dune is configured)
     - Changing the Docker upload step; through this investigation that has been identified as a high-impact potentially low hanging fruit thing to fix
 - Supporting pre-emptible instances with retries
 - Retooling unit tests